moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Global Thought Leadership: Represent the company as a global thought leader, speaking at industry events, publishing insights, and engaging with key influencers and decision-makers.
 - Global Alignment: Collaborate with global leadership to share best practices, contribute to global strategies, and ensure regional alignment with company-wide objectives.

-### Sr. Manager SSOM Requirements:
+### Sr. Manager RSSM Requirements:

 - Bachelor's degree in Business, Technology, or a related field.
 Master's degree or MBA highly preferred.
 - Proven track record of leadership and strategic management in customer success, service delivery, or account management within the region.
+- 5+ years experience managing teams of 10 or more individuals/direct reports with similar customer success roles
-- Expertise in DevOps, software development lifecycle, and related technologies.
+- 7+ years experience & expertise in DevOps, software development lifecycle, and related technologies.
 - Exceptional strategic thinking, with the ability to develop and execute long-term regional plans.
 - Proven ability to lead, inspire, and develop high-performing teams of customer success and service delivery professionals.
 - Exceptional communication and presentation skills, with the ability to engage and influence C-level executives and key stakeholders.